songlab-cal/ConvexML/README.md

                 class IIDExponentialMLE.
 This is for advanced usage and testing only, e.g. if you want to extract the estimated mutation rate of the model.
+    Raises:
+        ConvexMLValueError: If the arguments are not compatible with each other.
     """
 ```